jaimejim/aiocoap-pubsub-broker/README.md

 }
 ```

-The broker will create the resource paths for both the topic-configuration and topic-data resources.
+The broker will create the resource paths for both the topic and topic-data resources.

 ### Discover